 Sec.
-5. That the Governor is hereby authorized to furnish to the Tonkawa warriors, one gun each, if there be any belonging to the State on hand.
+5. That the Governor is hereby authorized to furnish to the Tonkawa warriors, one gun each, if there land to be used by the Tonkawas "as a home, as long as they shall live on the same."
+The Tonkawas have never resided on any land as provided for under the 1866 Act.